shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - click tracking
+# Microsoft Monetize - Click tracking

 Click tracking serves many useful purposes within the ad serving industry as a whole.
 For Xandr, click tracking is necessary for optimizing to CPC and CPA goals, for bidding CPC and CPA, and for measuring a campaign's success.